 - Purchase event triggered on the thank you page

-Thus the Facebook pixel not only tracks all actions of conversion, but it also has the ability to identify and differentiate between the different points of action and by nature recognize each conversion event individually thus knowing the difference between an Add To Basket and a Purchase.
+The Facebook pixel tracks all of the conversion actions, and it also has the ability to identify the different points of action.
+In other words, it knows the difference between an Add To Basket and a Purchase.

 Pretty amazing right?